Shakira: Personal life

-Shakira and Spanish football player Gerard Piqué, who is exactly ten years her junior, first met in June 2010 when shooting the music video for Shakira's song "Waka Waka (This Time for Africa)", the official song of the 2010 FIFA World Cup.
-A relationship ensued, for some time not revealed, and the couple took residence in Barcelona.
-Shakira gave birth to their first son, Milan, on 22 January 2013.
-She gave birth to their second son, Sasha, on 29 January 2015.
-According to Shakira, she learned about Piqué's "betrayal" of her (an affair with another woman) from media accounts.
-It happened at a difficult time for her, when her then 91-year old father was undergoing hospitalization following a bad fall he had suffered.
-12 years after they met, in June 2022, Shakira and Piqué announced in a joint statement that they were separating.

 In 2009, Scott Malcomson wrote in The New York Times Magazine article that Shakira's life was "relentless and unlikely".
 Her "normal manner is intense and preoccupied, with interruptions of bright enthusiasm".
 Her work ethics he called "somewhat extreme".
-With fans, whose loyalty she seeks, "she is all attentive patience".
+(As Shakira told her Boston Herald interviewer in 2026, she keeps herself disciplined with rehearsals, "doesn't sleep much", but catches some sleep "whenever she can get it".)
+With fans, "she is all attentive patience".
 Malcomson commented on the subject of Shakira's "feminine allure", the factor that was "at once limiting and critical to her power".
 He mentioned the economist Jeffrey Sachs bringing the matter up in a speech at Columbia University.
 Malcomson listed some of the ways in which Shakira had dealt with and reacted to the issue of her attractiveness, in real life and in artistic creations: pleasant carelessness, rage and hunger, sheer athletic joy, easygoing self-confident lust, physical insecurity (the weight control pressure), and "an acute sense of the physical and mental pain of attraction".

 Shakira expressed her thoughts on the reasons why she had worked so hard and for so many years on her professional development and career, what had been her "motivation to continue".
 In 2009 she told the interviewer about wanting, in her early years, to bring her parents joy, "to fill the void in their own lives" (because of the hard times the family had gone through).
 "Then, later, I wanted to make my own people proud, my home town, my country, this country that has gone through so many difficulties."
 She wanted to "make a difference".
 Eventually, she came to realize that she herself also mattered and her motivations did not have to be all external.
 "And now it's all for me", she said, "I guess that's why I'm still working, because this time I get to do it for me!"

-In 2009, Shakira reflected on her life: "Being in the public eye since such a young age, I don't know any other way of living — it's everything I know.
-My family and my friends remind me what's real, which helps".